a-rosenberg/cookbook/recipes/rustic-baguette.md

 1. Let cool, then eat.
 Should last a day or two.

 ### notes
 Makes 5-8 baguettes depending on size.
+This dough also works great for pizza or a normal loaf.